recsyschallenge/2014/prizes/index.md

 layout: default
 ---
 #Prizes
-The top two performing teams are rewarded with a the following prizes:
+The top two performing teams are rewarded with the following prizes:

 First Team: 350 €
 <br/>